 Under the revised dairy plan, written by Peterson, the government would manage the milk supply by setting milk- production limits for farmers who enroll in a market- stabilization program.
 The proposal eliminates programs that pay farmers when prices fall below a certain level, replacing them with initiatives designed to protect profit margins through insurance programs and by limiting output, which would raise prices.

 Oversupply of milk that drives down prices has been a perpetual problem for dairy producers.
 The National Milk Producers Federation, an organization of farmers and dairy cooperatives, has supported the plan, while the International Dairy Foods Association, which represents milk processors such as Dallas-based Dean Foods Co.
-(DF), has opposed it for potentially driving up the cost of their raw materials.
+(DF:US), has opposed it for potentially driving up the cost of their raw materials.

 The market-stabilization plan was included in both the Senate’s 10-year, $1 trillion version of the farm bill it passed in June and a bill approved in July by the House Agriculture Committee but not taken up by the full chamber.
 It wasn’t in the 2008 farm law, which the one-year draft legislation would extend -- adding the new dairy program.
 House Speaker John Boehner, an Ohio Republican, has called the current dairy program “Soviet- style” management of the farm economy that the Peterson plan would worsen.